UDST/urbansim/docs/gettingstarted.rst

         for model in models:
             model.simulate(model_configuration_parameters)

-The set of models varies among the many UrbanSim applications to different regions, due to the data availability and cleanliness, the time and resources that can be devoted to the project, and specific research questions that motivated the projects.
+The set of models varies among the many UrbanSim applications to different regions, due to data availability and cleanliness, the time and resources that can be devoted to the project, and specific research questions that motivated the projects.
 The set of models almost always includes at least the following:

 Residential Real Estate Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~